-• Did we have data quality incidents related to timeliness recently?
+- Have we had data quality incidents related to timeliness recently?

-• What is an average lag between records?
+- What is the average lag between records?

 Some timeliness-related questions refer to the current state of data.
 Simply asking if the data is up-to-date, and could be used for decision-making.
 Other questions need to apply continuous data quality monitoring, commonly referred to as data observability.